timv5/go-redis-kafka-streamer/README.md

 ## Description
 This is a simple backend application containing REST api for saving data into Redis cache and then retrieving it - it's also saved into db.
+Idempotency is also implemented using redis.
 There are 2 endpoints:

 1.